Megatokyo: Plot

-At one point, Piro, confronted with girl troubles, visits the local bookstore to "research"—look in the vast shelves of shoujo manga for a solution to his problem.
+At one point, Piro, confronted with girl troubles, visits the local bookstore to "research"—look in the vast shelves of shōjo manga for a solution to his problem.
 A spunky schoolgirl, Sonoda Yuki, and her friends, Asako and Mami, see him sitting amidst piles of read manga, and ask him what he is doing.
 Piro, flustered, runs away, accidentally leaving behind his bookbag and sketchbook.

 After their eviction, Piro begins work at "Megagamers", a store specializing in anime, manga, and video games.
 His employer allows him and Largo to live in the apartment above the store.
 Largo is mistaken for the new English teacher at a local school, where he takes on the alias "Great Teacher Largo" and instructs his students in L33t, video games, and about computers.
 Yuki's father, Inspector Sonada Masamichi of the "Tokyo Police Cataclysm Division" (TPCD) hires Largo after Largo manipulates Ping into stopping a rampaging monster, the drunken turtle Gameru.

 As Largo is working at the local high school, Piro encounters Yuki again while working at Megagamers, when she returns his bookbag and sketchbook, scribbled all over with comments about his drawings.
 She then, to his consternation, asks if he would give her drawing lessons.
 Piro, flustered, agrees, and promptly forgets about them.